© 2021 Drake Smith - Please do not use or reproduce this elsewhere. Feel free to link to it though.

 Orange Wire: (Optional) This wire puts out a ground signal for an indicator lamp when the cruise control is engaged.
 For the 86 non-ABS K75 I wired that up to an amber led I installed in the unused indicator next to the low fuel light in the instrument cluster.
 For the 95 ABS K75 I installed a green LED in the choke indicator and tapped it into choke indicator's violet/white wire that can be found under the gas tank on the left side.

-Even though 1991 and later K75s and K100s don't have the choke light switch from the factory, the violet/white wire is still there under the tank, connected to the choke light in the instrument cluster and will work.
+Even though 1991 and later K75s and K100s don't have the choke light switch from the factory the violet/white is still there under the tank and will work.

 Click on the wiring diagram below to have a larger version open in a new tab for printing: